 Who has not fought over the last slice of pizza to divide it into equal portions?
-Ratio and proportion is not only an important part of daily chores but also forms an integral part of the Maths syllabus for both scholastic and competitive exams like GMAT, SAT Subject Test, SSC, etc. Understanding concepts pertaining to Ratio and proportion thus becomes important as it will not only help you score well in the examination but will equip you to deal with proportions and quantities in day to day life.
+Ratio and proportion is not only an important part of daily chores but also forms an integral part of the Mathematics syllabus for both scholastic and competitive exams like GMAT, SAT Subject Test, SSC, etc. Understanding concepts pertaining to ratio and proportion thus becomes important as it will not only help you score well in the examination but will equip you to deal with proportions and quantities in day to day life.
 Here are some ratios and proportion questions that you can practice to have a better grip over the topic!

 What is Ratio?